 Commuter marriages are similar to extramarital and online relationships in being cross-residential and long-distance relationships and in lacking constant physical closeness.
 However, commuter partners do not consider their marriage as a romantic compromise; as Bergen shows, they find excuses and justification to explain the difference between their marriages and standard marriages.
 A major reason for this is the presence of personal fulfillment, which usually increases the quality of the relationship within marriage.

-In light of the importance of a personal space in intimate relationships, being physically very close to someone may mean being too close.
+In light of the importance of personal space in intimate relationships, being physically very close to someone may mean being too close.
 A certain distance is almost as important as closeness is.
-A commuter marriage provides one vehicle that in some cases provides a good solution to the question of how close lovers should be.
+A commuter marriage provides one vehicle that, in some cases, provides a good solution to the question of how close lovers should be.
 For the price of being physically apart some of the time, commuter marriages can offer greater emotional closeness and more profound personal space and fulfillment.